What to expect in hiring me as a doula when you are expecting

 Partner Participation: Sometimes birthing partners need their own time to discuss how to be involved, what to expect, fears and concerns about the process, etc. If you are going to have other people be present for your birth then let’s help them have the tools they need when your time comes.

 In-Person Labor Support looks different for everyone, but I try to join when you are in active labor and in need of my hands-on care.
 I aim to stay with you throughout the duration of your labor, birth, and the first few hours after delivery to aid in cleanup, recovery, and feeding support.
 Once you are “settled” after birth is when I take my leave.
+My hope is that after we have spent weeks/months getting to know each other that when I walk into your room, you take a deep breath and think “Oh thank goodness, Sara’s here.”
+Expect tea lights, lavender and peppermint essential oils, birth affirmations scattered around the room, and as much hands-on support as you desire.
+Sometimes we’ll roam the halls, other times we’ll hang in the bathroom away from everyone, maybe we’ll dance and sing to help release and move things along, and when you need to rest we’ll get you as “comfortable” as a birthing person can be.

 Postpartum Support: I don’t just disappear after you’ve had your baby.
 Those first few weeks and months can be hard.
 I continue to be available for text and phone support.
 I will check on clients if that is desired and appreciated, or I am happy to give you space as you welcome your newest family member into the world.